 - Pharmacy or Big Box Store

-Bear in mind that you are going to be limited to 100-foot rolls of black & white film.
-This is because black & white film is a lot easier and less expensive to process at home.
+Bear in mind that you’re limited to 100’ rolls of black & white film.
+This is in part because black and white film is easier and more cost-effective to develop yourself.

-You can develop and digitize film yourself.
-It's an excellent way to lower your costs so that you can shoot more film with your Nikon FT3.
+It is simple to develop and digitize any film at home.
+It is a good method to cut costs so you can shoot more film with your Nikon FT3.

-Black & white film is much less complicated to develop.
-Temperature and development times are not as essential to do correctly with black & white films as they are for transparency or color negative.
+Black and white film is by far the least complicated to develop yourself.
+Developer temperature and development times are both not as vital to do correctly with black & white films as temperatures and time are for color negative or transparency film.